The unique features of Eryri’s landscape have inspired the names of the houses, fields, villages and towns of the National Park.

 Means ‘stream’.
 Examples include Nant Peris and Nant Gwynant.

-Some of the place names in Snowdonia commemorate an event or story, while some stories were created later to give meaning to a place name.
+Some of the place names in Eryri commemorate an event or story, while some stories were created later to give meaning to a place name.

 Legend has it that Llyn Tegid in Y Bala was named after Tegid Foel, a cruel mythical king, and that his kingdom was submerged due to his evil nature.